Why Ebooks are Special

 Universal education has never been possible in the history of humanity.
 Now it is.
 Combined with the Internet, e-books offer anyone the opportunity to explore anything in-depth.
 E-books are cheap to create and cheap to distribute.

 That era is gone.
-The “gate-keepers” like publishers, brick and mortar bookstores, professional reviewers and others arbitrators of acceptability are no longer in control.
+The “gate-keepers” like publishers, brick and mortar bookstores, professional reviewers, and other arbitrators of acceptability are no longer in control.
 Power to the people!

 It is possible for almost anyone to write an e-book, publish it and distribute it worldwide at no cost.
 I’m not recommending you try to do it all free, but technology has made it possible.

-You occasionally see articles that say, “E-book Readership Falls.”
+You occasionally see articles that say, “Ebook Readership Falls.”
 Such articles tend to gloat over the fact that people still like printed books.
-In fact, a recent Pew Research Center study (2016) said, “print books remain more popular than books in digital formats.”
+In fact, a recent Pew Research Center study said, “Print books remain more popular than books in digital formats.”

 But what are the actual numbers behind the Pew research?
-In the past 12 months, only 73 percent of those polled had read a book in any format.
+In 12 months period in a recent year, 73 percent of those polled had read a book in any format.
 However, the study showed readership of print books dropped 6 percent.
-But e-book readership increased by 11 percent.
+Yet ebook readership increased by 11 percent.
+But these numbers are constantly moving up and down.

 Yes, print books are still popular and many people prefer them.
 However, print books have been around for 560 years.
-The integrated e-book distribution infrastructure we know and love today did not exist until 2007 when Amazon created the Kindle and the Whispernet delivery system.
-Amazon sells an estimated average 1.1 million e-books each day (2016).
-Of course, many other companies also sell e-books, but the Amazon story of book publishing innovation is an amazing one.
+The integrated ebook distribution infrastructure we know and love today did not exist until 2007 when Amazon created the Kindle and the Whispernet delivery system.
+Amazon sells an estimated average of 1.1 million ebooks each day (2019).
+Of course, many other companies also sell ebooks, but the Amazon story of book publishing innovation is an amazing one.